Second Battle of the Odon: Operation Overlord

-the US First Army had attacked down the west coast of the Cotentin Peninsula but made little progress there or further inland in early July.
-The discovery that infantry reinforcements and the Panzer-Lehr Division had reached the American front, made it important that British operations at the east end of the front continued, to prevent more transfers before the US First Army resumed its offensive on 19 July.
+the First US Army had attacked down the west coast of the Cotentin Peninsula but made little progress there or further inland in early July.
+The discovery that infantry reinforcements and the Panzer-Lehr Division had reached the American front, made it important that British operations at the east end of the front be continued, to prevent more transfers before the First US Army resumed its offensive on 19 July.

 Prelude

 British offensive preparations

 As preparations were made for Operation Goodwood on 17 July (postponed to 18 July), particularly a regrouping from 12 to 13 July, the Second Army planned two preliminary operations, to prevent Panzergruppe West from using four infantry divisions, which had recently arrived in Normandy, to relieve panzer divisions defending against the Second Army and re-create an armoured reserve.
-The three British armoured divisions and seven tank/armoured brigades, faced six Panzer divisions and three heavy tank battalions.
+The three British armoured divisions and seven tank and armoured brigades, faced six panzer divisions and three heavy tank battalions.
 The British units were at full strength but the German units had suffered considerable attrition and few losses had been replaced.
 The German defences had been prepared in depth, exploiting the terrain, minefields, a large number of long-range anti-tank guns and three Nebelwerfer brigades.
 In the Second Army opposite Panzergruppe West, VIII Corps was in reserve with the Guards, 7th and 11th Armoured divisions.
 On the right flank from Caumont to Rauray, XXX Corps had the 49th, 50th and 59th Infantry divisions, supported by the 8th and 33rd Armoured brigades, which faced the XLVII Panzer Corps with the 276th Infantry Division and the 2nd Panzer Division, awaiting the arrival of the 326th Infantry Division from the 15th Army to allow the 2nd Panzer Division to withdraw into reserve.